-Dental Implants—What Are They?Dental implants are titanium screws that are placed in the jawbone to replace the root of a missing tooth.
-They can be used to replace a single tooth or multiple teeth, and they can dramatically increase the retention and stability of dentures.
+Dental implants are titanium screws that are placed in the jawbone to replace the root of a missing tooth.
+They can be used to replace one or more teeth, and they can dramatically increase the retention and stability of dentures.
 Titanium metal is the most biologically compatible material which allows your bone to fuse to the implant in a process known as osseointegration.

 Benefits of Dental Implants

 |Restore natural tooth appearance

 |Reduce Bone loss

 After your Implant Evaluation with Dr. Scholes our team will communicate with your restorative dentist — together they will collaborate on the best treatment options for you.
 All implant surgeries are done in the comfort of our dental office under local anesthetic.